 Role of Medications in Cerebral Palsy

-Role of medication in the management of cerebral palsy is an integral part of the total / holistic management.
-Though, no medication available to cure cerebral palsy but a number of associated / co-morbid conditions can be treated efficiently.
+Medication in the management of cerebral palsy is an integral part of the holistic management.
+Although, there is no single medicine is available which can cure cerebral palsy but a large number of associated / co-morbid conditions can be treated efficiently with available medicines.

 - Involuntary Movements/ Dystonia